-1. The NNI is internal to the provider and is situated between a backbone and a data center.
+- 1. The NNI is internal to the provider and is situated between a backbone and a data center.
 There is enough trust between the domains to not filter the VPN routes.
 So, all the VPN routes are exchanged.
-RT filtering may be implemented to save some unnecessary route states.
+RT filtering may be implemented to save some unnecessary route states. - 2.
+The NNI is used between providers that agreed to exchange VPN routes for specific RTs only.
+Each provider is authorized to use the RT values from the other provider.

-- 2. The NNI is used between providers that agreed to exchange VPN routes for specific RTs only.
-Each provider is authorized to use the RT values from the other provider. - 3.
+Wu, et al. Standards Track [Page 111] 3.
 The NNI is used between providers that agreed to exchange VPN routes for specific RTs only.
 Each provider has its own RT scheme.
 So, a customer spanning the two networks will have different RTs in each network for a particular VPN.